Pavel-Hrdina/Poetry-blog/README.md

 - Additional browser support

-- Add more integrations

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to me at pavelhrdinajr@proton.me

 ## License